Increased productivity, safety and security in farming operations

 Advanced Worker Protection

-In addition to the efficiency that radio communication brings to coordinating activities and improving productivity.
-It also serves to help you comply with health and safety and security requirements/regulations, for example, alerting workers to the presence of threats, calling for medical assistance, reporting accidents, suspicious activities, and intruders.
+Radio communication is efficient for coordinating activities and improving productivity.
+It also helps you comply with health, safety, and security requirements/regulations, such as alerting workers to the presence of threats, calling for medical assistance, reporting accidents, suspicious activities, and intruders.

 However, radio communication excels in the event of a significant incident, whether that be a medical emergency, a worker at risk or a more serious event that requires staff everywhere on-site to be alerted instantly and to initiate appropriate emergency procedures.

-To provide reassurance to your workforce, all KENWOOD NEXEDGE NXDN and DMR models feature Emergency Key and Emergency Call features as standard.
-In contrast, more advanced models additionally offer built-in or optional GPS modules, Lone Worker and Emergency Advanced Motion Detection Function, which make them ideal for incorporating within a robust health and safety policy.
+To reassure your workforce, all KENWOOD NEXEDGE NXDN and DMR models feature Emergency Key and Emergency Call features as standard.
+In contrast, more advanced models additionally offer built-in or optional GPS modules, such as Lone Worker and Emergency Advanced Motion Detection Function, which make them ideal for incorporating within a robust health and safety policy.
 Once programmed and activated, these advanced safety features can include:

-The Priority Call feature ensures the availability of a radio channel in the event of an emergency and allows a control centre to interrupt all existing calls on a channel.
+The Priority Call feature ensures the availability of a radio channel in an emergency and allows a control centre to interrupt all existing calls on a channel.

-An alarm is triggered along with the sender's user ID when the Emergency Key button is pressed.
+When the Emergency Key button is pressed, an alarm and the sender's user ID are triggered.
 GPS-equipped radios can also send the user's location (GPS coordinates).

-An alarm is triggered along with the sender's user ID if a user does not respond to a status prompt within a specified time.
+If a user does not respond to a status prompt within a specified time, an alarm and the sender's user ID are triggered.

-An alarm is triggered along with the sender's user ID if the radio is tilted beyond a pre-determined angle, indicating that the user may have fallen or become incapacitated.
+An alarm and the sender's user ID are triggered if the radio is tilted beyond a pre-determined angle, indicating that the user may have fallen or become incapacitated.
 Other programmable features include:

 - Stationary Detection: Emergency mode is triggered along with the sender's user ID when the radio remains in a stationary position for a period exceeding a pre-set time, indicating that the user is unable to operate the transceiver or it has been lost, mislaid etc. GPS-equipped radios can additionally send the user's location (GPS coordinates) to the farm office using software such as KAS-10 and KAS-20 AVL and Dispatch suites.